At age 29 male graduates earn £13K more per year than those with 5*-Cs without a degree while women earn £10K per annum more.

 NB – the above figures are averages, and there are considerable variations on this depending on the subject you choose to study, and other factors such as your class background.
 For more info on the study, you might also like this post!

 In May 2010 the Conservative-Liberal Democratic Coalition government came to power.
-The Conservatives were the more dominant party and their views were correspondingly more strongly represented in educational policy.
+The Conservatives were the more dominant party and their views were correspondingly more strongly represented in education policy.

-An ideological commitment to cutting public spending framed Coalition policy more broadly, and spending on education fell in real terms during this period, reflecting the strong influence of New Right/ neoliberal ideas on education during this period.
+An ideological commitment to cutting public spending framed Coalition policy more broadly, and spending on education fell in real terms during this period, reflecting the ongoing influence of New Right/ neoliberal ideas on education.

-Whereas New Labour had focused on opening up academies in the most deprived areas of the country in order to improve equality of educational opportunity, the Coalition made it possible for any school to convert to an academy (converter academies)
+Whereas New Labour had focused on opening up academies in the most deprived areas of the country in order to improve equality of educational opportunity, the Coalition made it possible for any school to convert to an academy (converter academies), aiming to make academy status the norm for all schools.

-As the academization process evolved, schools which received a satisfactory or below OFSTED grading were forced to convert to academies even when the majority of parents (90% in some cases) did not want the school to convert to an academy (sponsored academies).
+As the academisation process evolved, schools which received an OFSTED grading of satisfactory or below were forced to convert to academies even when the majority of parents (90% in some cases) did not want the school to convert to an academy.

-By 2013, there were 3,304 academies in England – almost 15 times as many as in May 2010, when there were 203 academies, and today more than two-thirds of all secondary schools are now either open as academies or in the pipeline to become academies.
+By 2013, there were 3,304 academies in England – almost 15 times as many as in May 2010, when there were 203 academies.
+By the time of the general election in 2015 (the end of the Coalition) over half of all secondary schools were academies.

 Unlike Academies, Free Schools are new schools, many of which are run by parents.
 They are not required to follow the national curriculum, as long as they teach English Maths and Science, and they do not have to employ qualified teachers.